Sereti12/The-Orchard-Restaurant/README.md

 ### Manual Console-Based Provisioning

-Building resources manually in the AWS Management Console, one at a time, makes every dependency between services—such as route tables, security groups, IAM roles, and DB subnet groups—very explicit.
+Building resources manually in the AWS Management Console, one at a time, makes every dependency between services such as route tables, security groups, IAM roles, and DB subnet groups very explicit.
 It is an excellent way to learn AWS, but not how infrastructure would typically be deployed or maintained in a production environment.

 ## 10. Limitations